Harrisburg, PA

 Endnotes:

-¹ Violet Oakley was subsequently commissioned by the First Presbyterian Church in Germantown to paint ten murals in the church's parish hall called the “Great Women of the Bible”.
-Prior to my subsequent visit, I was quite concerned that Ms. Oakley did not have enough material, I mean after Mary who is left?
-Well, she did it, though two of the murals are of trees containing the names of women mentioned in the Old and New Testament.
-One of the paintings is about a woman who may or may not have been a prostitute, but was shall we say "loose."
-And another is about a woman named Dorcas who is raised from the dead by Peter the Apostle.
+¹ After painting numerous murals inside the Pennsylvania Capitol in 1906, Violet Oakley was commissioned by the First Presbyterian Church in Germantown to paint ten murals in the church's parish hall called the “Great Women of the Bible”.
+After hearing this, I didn't think she could have enough material.
+I mean after Mary who is left?
+Well, two of the murals are of trees containing the names of women mentioned in the Old and New Testament, one is about a Samaritan who may or may not have been a prostitute, but was shall we say "loose."
+Another is about a woman named Dorcas who was raised from the dead by Peter the Apostle.
+And another was about a woman who washes Jesus' feet with her hair."

 09.30.2019